Norton College of Medicine

 A Humanism and Excellence in Teaching Award for Teaching Residents, and election of the members of Upstate's chapter of the national Gold Humanism Honor Society.

 Medical students at SUNY Upstate Medical University can earn a Master of Public Health degree while earning their MD degree.
-Students will need to take a year off between the second and third years or third and fourth years of medical school to complete the MPH.
+The program is structured that the MPH year is completed first and then students transition into the four years of medical school and are awarded both degrees upon completion of both.

 The MD/PhD program combines academic medicine and medical research, and offers students a wide selection of research areas for their laboratory work.